-Daikin, one of two suppliers of the fluorinated ethylene propylene (FEP) used in plenum-rated cable, has been forced to shut down one of its two FEP-manufacturing facilities because of the natural disaster in Japan earlier this month.
-It has put current and future orders of FEP from its Japanese manufacturing operations on hold.
+Daikin (www.daikin.com), one of two suppliers of the fluorinated ethylene propylene (FEP) used in plenum-rated cable, was forced to shut down one of its two FEP-manufacturing facilities because of the natural disaster in Japan earlier this year.
+It had to put current and future orders of FEP from its Japanese manufacturing operations on hold.
 Daikin has two facilities in Japan; one is in Kashima, outside of Tokyo and the other is in Yodogawa, outside of Osaka.
 The Kashima plant did not sustain structural damage during the earthquake and tsunami, but the plant had to be shut down because it lacks power, water and gas supply.

 Daikin also has an FEP-manufacturing plant in Decatur, Alabama.

 On March 16 vice president of sales and marketing Rich Straff issued a letter to customers about its Japan facilities in which he stated, “The current situation is severe.”

 The Yodogawa plant had no physical impact during the disaster, but raw materials supplied from the Kashima plant have affected its production as well.
 In that March 16 letter, Straff explained that the Kashima plant’s inoperable state “in conjunction with nationwide logistical complications, will lead to the reduction or stoppage of the overall output of our Yodogawa plant.”
 FEP is one of six Daikin products affected.
 The others are PTFE, PFA, ETFE, Unidyne and DAIEL-FKM.